syncfusion-content/flutter-docs/Flutter/DateRangePicker/date-navigations.md

 ## Navigation direction
-You can navigate the Month, Year, Decade, and Century views either `Vertical` or `Horizontal` directions by setting the navigationDirection[link] property of `DateRangePicker`.
+You can navigate the Month, Year, Decade, and Century views either `Vertical` or `Horizontal` directions by setting the [navigationDirection](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/navigationDirection.html) property of `DateRangePicker`.

 {% tabs %}
 {% highlight Dart %}